drshahizan/learn-github/task/task11.md

 # GitHub: Step-by-Step Guide

 ### 11. Projects for a repository
+- Using GitHub Projects to manage and organize tasks within a repository

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/learn-github/issues) for any improvements, suggestions or errors in the content.